neondatabase/website/content/docs/guides/branch-restore.md

 ## How to use branch restore

-### Restoring from history
+You can use the Neon Console or the CLI to restore branches

 <Tabs labels={["Console", "CLI"]}>

 <TabItem>

+### Restoring from history

 Use the **Restore** page to restore a branch to an earlier timestamp in its history.

-Choose your branch, pick your timestamp, and then click the **Restore branch** button.
+First, select the **Branch to restore**.
+This is the target branch for the restore operation.

+To restore a branch from its own history:

+1. Make sure the **From history** tab is selected.
+1. Choose your timestamp or switch to LSN.
+ 1. Click **Next**.

+    A confirmation window opens giving you details about the pending restore operation.
+Review these details to make sure you've made the correct selections.

+1. Click **Restore** to complete the operation.

+To restore from another branch:

+ 1. Switch to the **From another branch** tab.
+ 1. Select the source branch that that you want to restore data from.
+ 1. By default, the operation pulls the latest data from the source branch.
+If you want to pull from an earlier point in time, disable **Restore from latest data (head)**.

+     The timestamp selector will appear.

+ 1. Choose your timestamp or switch to the LSN input.
+ 1. Click **Next**, confirm the details of the operation, then click **Restore** to complete.

 ![branch restore to timestamp](/docs/guides/branch_restore_timestamp.png)